gfruci/checkouttools/local_environment/README.md

     $ ./local_env.sh
     Usage: /usr/local/bin/local_env <command> <options>
     Commands:
-    start [-skip-update]                                         Start the local environment, with no front-end apps start -ba-version <ba-version> [-no-stub] [-skip-update]     Start the local environment, using the BA version: <ba-version>
+    start [-skip-update] [-proxy]                                         Start the local environment, with no front-end apps (BA) start -ba-version <ba-version> [-no-stub] [-skip-update] [-proxy]     Start the local environment, using the BA version: <ba-version>
-    start -bma-version <bma-version> [-no-stub]  [-skip-update]  Start the local environment, using the BMA version: <bma-version>
+    start -bma-version <bma-version> [-no-stub] [-skip-update] [-proxy]   Start the local environment, using the BMA version: <bma-version>
     stop                                                                  Stop the local environment
     status                                                                Print the local environment status
-    start-app <app_id>                                           Start only the specified app ( mvt ba checkito nginx styxpres ) stop-app <app_id>                                            Stop only the specified app ( mvt ba checkito nginx styxpres )
+    start-app <app_id>                                                    Start only the specified app ( mvt ba bma checkito styxpres nginx ) stop-app <app_id>                                                     Stop only the specified app ( mvt ba bma checkito styxpres nginx )

+    Options:
+    -no-stub                                                              Start the local environment with using checkito as mocking server
+    -skip-update                                                          Skip the update of checkito and styxpres.
+Warning: doing so you may have an outdated environment
+    -proxy                                                                Set the local environment proxy host to docker.for.mac.localhost:8888

 ----